hsuanchih/SwiftyLeetCode/solutions/0236-Lowest Common Ancestor of a Binary Tree.md

 class Solution {
     func lowestCommonAncestor(_ root: TreeNode?, _ p: TreeNode?, _ q: TreeNode?) -> TreeNode? {
         guard let root = root else { return nil }

-        var stack : [TreeNode] = [root], parent : [TreeNode:TreeNode] = [:]
+        // Use `stack` for level-order traversal, and `parent` to track the parent of each tree node var stack : [TreeNode] = [root], parent : [TreeNode:TreeNode] = [:]

+        // We want to early return if both p & q have been visited  (direct parents of p & q have been found)
-        while (parent[p!] == nil || parent[q!] == nil) && !stack.isEmpty {
+        // Otherwise, level-traverse through the entire tree. while (parent[p!] == nil || parent[q!] == nil) && !stack.isEmpty {

+            // Pop the most recently added node on from the stack,
-            let node = stack.removeLast()
+            // and record this node as the parent of its left & right children let node = stack.removeLast()

             if let left = node.left {
                 stack.append(left)
                 parent[left] = node